xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-to-open-source.md

 ---
-title: "A Guide to Open Source"
+title: "A Guide to Open Sourcing"
 date: 2019-08-21
 draft: true
 categories: